odota/core/README.md

 ----
 * This project provides an open platform (backend) with Dota-related data (matches, players, etc.)
 * Raw data comes from the WebAPI provided by Valve and fully automated parsing of match replays (.dem files).
+* A public deployment of this code is maintained by The OpenDota Project.

 Tech Stack
 ----